Myfanqie/liliya.site/pages/index.md

 This blog I'm going to record my life and some skills or after reading some books!

-Outside of programming, I enjoy doing photography and traveling.
-Some of my photos can be found on [Instagram](https://www.instagram.com/antfu7).
-If you happen to be in the same city I live (currently in Shanghai), maybe we can hang out and take some photos or code together.
+Outside of programming, I enjoy doing  chat with other developers on telegram and QQ, and then try to make some new friends,If there is a common topic, I am still very talkative.

 ***

 Find me on [GitHub](https://github.com/Myfanqie).
 [QQ](1752181917)
-Mail me at [hi@antfu.me](mailto:hi@antfu.me).<br>
+Mail me at [hi@liliya](mailto:1752181917@qq.com).<br>